scott-guthridge/pylibvna/docs/source/cal-model.rst

    :alt: Diagram showing a 12-error term error box for a VNA that measures
          only :math:`S_{11}` and :math:`S_{21}`.

-When using a text fixture with significant cross talk between the probes, a stronger model that corrects for the additional errors is needed.
+When using a test fixture with significant cross talk between the probes, a stronger model that corrects for the additional errors is needed.
 The U16 calibration type in the 2x1 setup provides 12 error terms, one of which is a free variable, giving it effectively 11 error terms.